The Glean CLI tool

 Dump the contents of the specified database into a file.

-Specifies the name and hash of the databaseFILE
+Specifies the name and instance of the databaseFILE

 File to write the facts into